 You know that cool shot button on your blow dryer?
 It’s time to stop ignoring it.
 Not only does completing your blow dry with a quick shot of cold air lock in your look and make your blowout last longer, but it also helps seal your hair cuticles to manage frizz and add shine.

+Wondering how to blow dry hair specifically for your hair type?
 Below, we’re breaking down tips, tricks, and steps each hair type should follow when blow drying their hair.
 This is a step every hair type can benefit from.

 Towel and air dry your hair first.

 When you have thick hair, it can sometimes take hours to dry your mane completely.
 It can take so long that it seems like an all-day affair, leading to arm cramps and frequent breaks.
 Cut down on some of your drying time and give your arms a much-needed break by toweling off your hair and then letting it air dry a bit.
+Pro tip: Gently squeeze out any excess water with your hands before drying with a microfiber towel.
+This step will also help speed up the drying process.

 Have some chores you need to finish before heading out of the house?
 Allow your hair to further air dry while completing your household tasks.
 By the time you’re done, your hair will be ready for you to give it a quick and easy blowout.